Walter Benjamin Garland

-Walter Benjamin Garland (27 November 1913 – January 1974) was an American soldier, activist, and politician.
+Walter Benjamin Garland (November 27, 1913 – January 7, 1974) was an American soldier, activist, and politician.
 Garland was a volunteer in the Washington Battalion of the XV International Brigade fighting for Republican Spain during the Spanish Civil War.
 Following the conclusion of the war, Garland joined Communist Party USA and ran for office in New York.
 He later worked alongside Paul Robeson as a bodyguard.
 Garland died in Columbus, Ohio in 1974.

 Early life

-Garland was born in 1913 in New York City.
+Garland was born in Brooklyn, New York on November 27, 1913.
 He joined the United States Army in 1931 at the age of eighteen.
 He served in the army for two years before being discharged in 1935, achieving the rank of Private First-Class.
 Following his army service he enrolled at Brooklyn College, where he studied mathematics.
 He was employed by NBC as an arranger and was attached to the media department producing Your Hit Parade (sponsored by Lucky Strike Cigarettes.)
 In 1935 he became a member of Communist Party USA and was active in the National Negro Congress.